 The severity of this first episode varies between individuals, but for some people it may be severe and last for up to three weeks if not treated.
 These symptoms should quickly resolve with treatment.

 The doctor has probably given your partner a course of antiviral treatment.
 This is an effective medicine which, although it does not cure genital herpes, can speed recovery and reduce the severity of the episode.
-Another effective treatment that is becoming increasingly popular is a one application solution called Dynamiclear which is an antiviral ointment that can help clear the symptoms quickly.

-For many people with genital herpes, the physical consequences of the infection are far outweighed by the emotional feelings it evokes.
+For many people with genital herpes, the physical consequences of the infection are far outweighed by the emotional feelings herpes evokes.
 There are many misconceptions about genital herpes, including the belief that it is associated with promiscuity, and these have given it a reputation which may cause your partner to feel angry and shocked by the diagnosis.
 He or she may feel betrayed by you, or by a previous partner who may have transmitted the infection.

 Anxiety, guilt, loss of assertiveness and fear of rejection are also common emotions.
 Your support can be very important in helping your partner to deal with these feelings and to minimize the effect of genital herpes on his or her life.

-Do the symptoms return?
+Do herpes symptoms return?

 The symptoms of genital herpes may reappear from time to time.
 This is because once the viral infection is acquired, it stays permanently in the body.
 Most of the time the virus remains inactive but every so often it may reactivate and cause another outbreak.